Border Border Shadow

 One the most memorable days of my mission came on August 10, 1975, a Sunday when all of the members had gone to the Budokan Hall in Tokyo for the first-ever Area Conference in Japan to listen to the words of President Spencer W. Kimball.
 From the Sendai Mission, only native Japanese and on-their-way-home missionaries were allowed to attend the Conference in Tokyo.
 This was especially painful to us serving in Iwaki, the closest mission city to Tokyo, only a short two-hour commuting-distance train ride away.
 In those pre-Shinkansen days two hours was very close; Sendai to Tokyo by train was at least four hours.
 Life was definitely not fair then either; all missionaries in the Tokyo and Nagoya missions were allowed to attend, even those who were 8-10 hours away.
 Sadly, the three of us non-native missionaries conducted a quiet, short sacrament meeting that day with no one attending.

-Here's a picture taken by Sakata branch members at the Area Conference at the Budokan in Tokyo where the temple was announced.
-Brent Duke, one of the on-their-way-home Sendai missionaries, reports, "I remember how quiet it was as Pres.
+Posted below is a picture taken by Sakata branch members at the Area Conference at the Budokan in Tokyo where the temple was announced.
+Brent Duke, one of the on-their-way-home Sendai missionaries, reported, "I remember how quiet it was as Pres.
 Kimball led up to the announcement and for a few seconds after (as the translation was completed)...then the building filled with applause, the members and missionaries could not contain their joy.
 What a great way to end my mission!"
-Note the picture of the temple in front of the podium:

 divider